oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-- attribute_name: represents the name of an attribute that will be used to select an attribute definition with the same name within on a TOSCA entity (e.g., node template, Relationship Template, etc.) which is declared (or reflected from a Property definition) in its declared type (e.g., a Node Type, node template, Capability Type, etc.).
+- attribute_name: represents the name of an attribute that will be used to select an attribute definition with the same name within on a TOSCA entity (e.g., node template, relationship template, etc.) which is declared (or reflected from a Property definition) in its declared type (e.g., a node type, node template, capability type, etc.).

 - attribute_value, attribute_value_expresssion: represent the
   type-compatible value to assign to the attribute.
 Attribute values may